gengstrand/clojure-news-feed/server/feed15/README.md

 # news feed written in Kotlin on Spring Web-Flux

+You can read more about this project on the [C# vs Kotlin](https://glennengstrand.info/software/coding/csharp/kotlin) blog.

 The dockerfile is multi-stage which both builds the uber jar and runs it.

 ```